sctlcd/the-green-corner/README.md

 The general purpose of **The Green Corner** is gathering plant specifications and identifying flora across the globe.
 And this anytime, anywhere as this application is available on various devices as desktops, tablets and mobile.

 I've decided to create a modern responsive Web tool for gathering plant specifications and identifying flora worldwide.
-Since I enjoy gardening and I look for information about plants depending on the season (planting, growth, potting, care, trimming, cutting, etc. ) which are located in different places (saved online, written on a notebook, saved in a folder on my computer, etc.).
-This was the good opportunity to finally have a single application to contain all my botanic experiences and knowledge centralized in one source.
-A few friends and family members are plant lovers and we like sharing information.
-With this app I can easily provide a single source for all my plant information and <em>My Green Corner</em> can easily be shared.<br />
+Because I enjoy gardening and I look for information about plants depending on the season (planting, growth, potting, care, trimming, cutting, etc. ) which are located in different places (saved online, written in books/magazines, saved in a folder on my computer, etc.).
+This was the good opportunity to finally have a single application to gather all my botanic experiences and knowledge centralized in one site.
+A few friends and family members like plants as well and we like sharing information.
+With this app I can easily provide all my plant information from only one location and <em>My Green Corner</em> can easily be shared.<br />
 In a future version of this app the users will have the possibility to authenticate so it will allow others to store their own plant information, <em>their own Green Corner</em> while having access to all plants information shared.

 ### Why this project? <a name="WhyThisProject"></a>

 This project is part of my [Code Institute](https://codeinstitute.net/) Full Stack Software Development studies, the **Data Centric Development** module.
-The objective of this milestone project is building a full-stack site that allows your users to manage a common dataset about a particular domain.
+The objective of this milestone project is building a full-stack site that allows your users to manage a common dataset about a particular domain using CRUD operations: **C**reate, **R**ead, **U**pdate, **D**elete the selected dataset.

 For this project we could choose from one of the following ideas:
 - Bring your own idea(s) to life, based on providing value to users to address a specific real or imagined need.